Last updated on September 3rd, 2021

 “But now I have written unto you not to keep company, if any man that is called a brother be a fornicator, or covetous, or an idolater, or a railer, or a drunkard, or an extortioner; with such an one no not to eat.
 For what have I to do to judge them also that are without? do not ye judge them that are within?” — 1 Corinthians 5 v 12

-According to the Bible, homosexual practices are damnable, and it is therefore expedient to remove practising homosexuals from the church — praying for their salvation, being willing to accept them if they repent, and loving them even if they do not.
+According to the Bible, homosexual practises, along with drunkenness and fornication, go against God’s holy commandments, and it is therefore expedient to remove people who participate in these practises from the church — praying for their salvation, being willing to accept them if they repent, and loving them even if they do not.

 “Jesus saith unto them, Verily I say unto you, That the publicans and the harlots go into the kingdom of God before you.
 For John came unto you in the way of righteousness, and ye believed him not: but the publicans and the harlots believed him: and ye, when ye had seen it, repented not afterward, that ye might believe him.” — Matthew 21 v 31-32